USEPA/workshops/background/EPA_R_Motivators.md

 # Motivations for learning and using R at EPA #
-R has meany uses at EPA, including Region One's Boston Office and Chelmsford Lab
+R has many uses at EPA, including Region One's Boston Office and Chelmsford Lab
 ## Powerful ##

 ## Free ##